 A car seat holds and protects your most precious cargo.
 Whether it’s your baby’s first car ride home or you’ve just joined the car seat safety conversation, understanding how the seat’s features protect your baby in a crash is super important.
 Not only will this give you peace of mind, but it’ll also help you make informed decisions about every stage of your child’s car seat journey.

 One of the foundations of car seat safety is the five-point harness system.
 You can identify this feature by the two harness straps that connect at the shoulders, crotch, and hips.
-This is easy for parents to locate in the United States because 5-point harness systems are the only harness systems allowed on the market!
+This is easy for parents to locate in the United States because 5-point harness systems are generally the only kind of harnessed seat you will find in the US and Canada, except for some medical seats, like car beds.

 This system maintains the proper upright position while also keeping the straps positioned appropriately on the child.
 Even with the jostling or whiplash from a crash, your child would be restrained by the harness, which also serves to absorb some of the energy of a crash impact.
 When buckled correctly, this is one of the most powerful safety tools on your seat.